 Each strand was first strung through the pretensioning bed and individually stressed to take the slack out the strand.
-The strands were stressed to $\sim 2$ kips each so that strain gauges could be applied on them and reinforcing cage could be assembled.
-The strands were individually stressed to $\sim 2$ kips using a mono-strand stressing jack, shown in Figure 3-40.
+The strands were stressed to ~ 2 kips each so that strain gauges could be applied on them and reinforcing cage could be assembled.
+The strands were individually stressed to ~ 2 kips using a mono-strand stressing jack, shown in Figure 3-40.

-Figure 3-40: Individual strand stressing with mono-strand stressing jack is typically verified by comparing hydraulic pressure or load measurements with expected strand elongations.
-Within the framework of this research project at least 3 and very often 4 methods to verify the amount of prestressing force being applied to the strands were used: (i) Pressure gauges on each hydraulic pump, (ii) pressure transducers on each hydraulic line, (iii) strain gauges on strands used in conjunction with strand load-vs.-strand wire strain calibration curves and (iv) linear potentiometers monitoring strand deformations.
+Figure 3-40: Individual strand stressing with mono-strand stressing jack

+In ACI 318-05 and PCI Design Handbook (6th Edition), there are requirements for at least 2 methods of verification for prestressing force in strands.
+As such, in a prestressed concrete fabrication plant the prestressing force is typically verified by comparing hydraulic pressure or load measurements with expected strand elongations.
+Within the framework of this project at least 3 and very often 4 methods to verify the amount of prestressing force being applied to the strands were used: (i) Pressure gauges on each hydraulic pump, (ii) pressure transducers on each hydraulic line, (iii) strain gauges on strands used in conjunction with strand load-vs.-strand wire strain calibration curves and (iv) linear potentiometers monitoring strand deformations.
 Figure 3-41 shows the two hydraulic pumps used to control the top 2 or bottom 2 rams.
 Pressure differences between the top and bottom sets of rams were due to the load being slightly eccentric to the center of the stressing plate.